auranic/auranic.github.io/_pages/about.md

 I am a permanent senior researcher working at the <a href="http://www.curie.fr">Institut Curie</a> since 2005.

-I co-lead and coordinate scientific projects of <a href="http://sysbio.curie.fr">Computational Systems Biology of Cancer</a> team inside Bioinformatics of Cancer department.
+I co-lead and coordinate scientific projects of <a href="http://sysbio.curie.fr">Computational Systems Biology of Cancer</a> team inside <a href="https://science.institut-curie.org/research/integrated-biology/bioinformatics-biostatistics-epidemiology-and-computational-systems-biology-of-cancer/">Bioinformatics of Cancer department</a>.

-My university education was in theoretical physics (cosmology).
-Afterwards I did my PhD in computer science on the subject of developing a computationally effective method (<a href="https://en.wikipedia.org/wiki/Elastic_map">method of elastic maps</a>) for constructing non-linear principal manifold by suggesting an optimization-based generalisation of self-organizing maps.
+My university education was in theoretical physics (cosmology, models of closed Universe with conformal metrics).
+I did my PhD in computer science on the subject of developing a computationally effective method of <a href="https://en.wikipedia.org/wiki/Elastic_map">elastic maps</a> for constructing non-linear principal manifolds by suggesting an optimization-based generalisation of self-organizing maps.
 After spending 3 years as a post-doc in a French analogue of Advanced Studies Institute, <a href="http://www.ihes.fr">Institut des Hautes Etudes Scientifiques (IHES)</a>, I got a permanent researcher position at <a href="http://curie.fr">Institut Curie</a> with a mission to participate in building and defining the strategy of a new systems biology research group.

-I author around 90 peer-reviewed pubications, 3 books and 15 book chapters.
+I co-author around 90 peer-reviewed pubications, 3 books and 15 book chapters.
+I (co-)supervised 8 PhD students.
 I am an active scientific software developer.
-I have experience of numerous scientific and industrial collaborations.
+I have rich experience of scientific and industrial collaborations.
-I teach short courses on data integration and exploratory machine learning in cancer research.
+I teach short courses on data integration and application of machine learning in cancer research.
 I constantly participate in organization of courses, workshops and conferences.